benoitc/erica/INSTALLING.md

 You may need to satisfy some dependencies.
 We hope this will happen automatically but... you never know.

+## Simplejson Dependency

+If you are on stock Mac OS X 10.5 Leopard, your version of setuptools is out of date.
+If your installation of couchapp fails with "error: Could not find required distribution simplejson", try running

+    sudo easy_install -U couchapp

 ## Questions and Comments

 If you can improve this documentation, please send pull requests using Github or hit the [CouchApp mailing list](http://groups.google.com/group/couchapp).